rcgoncalves/scripts/README.md

   It can optionally append the current date to the archive name (before the extension).

   The files with name `.DS_Store` and `.localized` are be excluded (useful in MacOS).

+## License
+Copyright (C) 2008-2020 Rui Carlos Gonçalves

+These scripts are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+These scripts are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with these scripts; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA